RhetTbull/PhotoScript/README.md

 ## What is PhotoScript

 PhotoScript provides a python wrapper around Apple Photos applescript interface.
 With PhotoScript you can interact with Photos using python.
+Runs only on MacOS.
+Tested on MacOS Catalina.

+## Installation

+PhotoScript uses setuptools, thus simply run:

+`python3 setup.py install`

 ## Example